The Brexit impact on international students

-The UK’s decision to quit the European Union will have a significant impact on just about every aspect of life here post-Brexit Day on 29 March 2019.
+The UK’s Brexit decision to quit the European Union will have a significant impact on just about every aspect of life for international students.
 In readiness for this fundamental change to the interaction between these islands and the European mainland, the British Government has sought to put in place measures to ensure, as far as it can, a smooth and orderly transition.
 So how do students stand to be affected?

 It is important to understand that the ending of free movement for economic purposes, including study, will not come as quickly as March 2019, so long as the UK doesn’t leave without a deal with the European Commission.
 The UK government had indicated that it would implement transitional arrangements unilaterally even in the event of a no-deal Brexit, so as to ensure that all EU citizens who relocate here before 31 December 2020 would be eligible for pre-settled and, after five years’ qualifying residence, settled status.